 - Use Continuous AF mode and combine it with numerous focus points to get sharper shots when the subject moves.

 - Mind the Metering Settings as successful portraits need spot metering for checking perfect exposure.

 - If using flash, exposing the background is a must so that the flash illuminates the person’s face.

 - Please make use of exposure compensation when needed, as it will assist you in fixing lightning issues.

 So the verdict is that when capturing portraits, you have to be very careful about settings.
 There are now fixed settings, but the above are generally suggested for best results.
 They are easy to implement, and the techniques are immaculate.

 They are cheat sheets combined with years of experience.
 So you can start with these portrait settings and then experiment with them to add more creativity.
 These are not rules, and they can be broken according to your preference.

-Don’t hold on to them too tightly.
+Could you not hold on to them too tightly?
 They just lay the foundation, and from here, you can approach things differently.
 What matters is whether you are ready to wear your creative hat and play around with different shooting techniques.

 By the end, together with this guide and your experimentation, you will be able to define and develop your portraiture approach and style, which will make you stand out.
 If you find all of this helpful, let me know in the comments section below.
 The last thing is to spread these cheat sheets to others as well so that they can benefit too.